 Get in touch with our SEND tribunal solicitors

-For help with SENDIST appeals anywhere in the UK, please contact us today by calling 0800 158 4147 or use our dedicated Special Educational Needs contact form for a swift response.
+For help with SENDIST appeals anywhere in the UK, please contact us today by calling 0800 158 4147 or request a call back and a member of our team will be in touch promptly.